ifduyue/sinaip-generator/README.rst

 SinaIP Generator
 ===================

-This is for generating binary file which can be used by sinaip.xxx (e.g. `sinaip.go <https://github.com/ifduyue/sinaip.go>`_).
+This is for generating binary file which can be used by sinaip.xxx (e.g. `sinaip-go <https://github.com/ifduyue/sinaip-go>`_).

-You can do it yourself, or download directly from the `Releases <https://github.com/ifduyue/sinaip.generator/releases>`_ page.
+You can do it yourself, or download directly from the `Releases <https://github.com/ifduyue/sinaip-generator/releases>`_ page.

 File Format